 2. Get drawer units.

 Stash spice mixes and other bits in bins so they don’t get lost.
 Also smart: “Tucking drawer units into your pantry makes the most of unused space,” she says.
 Drawers can stow overflow like baking ingredients or even non-refrigerated produce.
+(Click here to learn how to organize a small pantry.)

 3. ‘Raise’ items.